swissquote/carnotzet/docs/_docs/creating-your-own/configuration-using-config-files.md

 - The second level of directory is "files" by convention (to distinguish with other ways to configure applications such as environment variables)
-- Sub-directories in "files" define the target location of the file in the application's container (think of the "files" folder as "/")
+- Sub-directories in "files" define the target location of the file in the application's container (think of the "files" folder as the root file "/" inside the container)

 This is best explained with an example, let's imagine we have a module named "my-app" which has it's own configuration file (expected to be /conf/application.properties in the code of my-app).